Mason-Lab-Code/.github/profile/README.md

 * Use **symlinks** to raw files as input, as opposed to the original raw files.
 * Any **reference files** required (e.g. reference genome FASTA) will be in /mnt/scratch/projects/biol-cancerinf-2020/Reference-Data/
 * The **genome index files** have already been created for some common aligners.
-* If writing any **custom bash scripts**, you can use this bash script template.
+* If writing any **custom bash scripts** for batch submissions on Viking, you can use the sbatch script template (/mnt/scratch/projects/biol-cancerinf-2020/Mason-Lab-Code/sbatch-script-template.sh).
 Remember to name the script according to the naming system above.
 If the script would be a useful addition to a workflow, we can add it to the appropriate Mason-Lab-Code repository.

 ### git [OPTIONAL]